 Do you regularly suffer from car sickness?
-Victims of car sickness typically experience a combination of the following symptoms while driving or riding in a car:
+Victims of being car sick typically experience a combination of the following symptoms while driving or riding in a car:

 - Pale skin

 - Headache or fatigue

 Getting car sick can be such a frustrating condition, but there are ways to cope.
 Here are some things you can try the next time you feel car sickness coming on!

 If you keep thinking about how sick you feel, you will probably continue feeling sick!
 Our brains can either help us feel worse or better, so steering your thoughts towards other things besides your car sickness can lessen your symptoms.
 You could also try listening to music or audiobooks.
 Talking on the phone or with whoever you are traveling with is another good way to distract yourself.